Clash in Paris: Background

 The event was held at the Paris La Défense Arena in La Défense, Nanterre, France.

-Following the critical and commercial success of the American professional wrestling promotion WWE's event Backlash in 2024, which was their first pay-per-view (PPV) and livestreaming event held in France, WWE President Nick Khan announced at a January 16, 2025, event in Las Vegas, Nevada that the company would be returning to France for another PPV and livestreaming event sometime later that year.
+Following the critical and commercial success of the American professional wrestling promotion WWE's event Backlash in 2024, which was their first premium live event (PLE) held in France, WWE President Nick Khan announced at a January 16, 2025, event in Las Vegas, Nevada that the company would be returning to France for another PLE sometime later that year.
 On January 29, WWE officially announced through their YouTube channel and website that they would return to France on Sunday, August 31, 2025, for an event titled Clash in Paris, held in La Défense, Nanterre at the Paris La Défense Arena, marking the company's first event in the Paris metropolitan area.
 It was also announced that the September 1 episode of Monday Night Raw would emanate from the same venue.
 An additional five nights of WWE Live shows in Europe and three televised broadcasts of WWE's weekly shows Raw and Friday Night SmackDown preceding Clash in Paris and Monday's Raw, were also scheduled as part of the "Road to Clash in Paris" tour, concluding with the Raw after Clash in Paris.
 Clash in Paris was held for wrestlers from the Raw and SmackDown brands.

-In addition to airing on traditional PPV worldwide, it was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
-This was WWE's last main roster PPV and livestreaming event to air on Peacock, as ESPN's direct-to-consumer streaming service began broadcasting these events in the United States starting with Wrestlepalooza on September 20, 2025.
-This changeover had originally been slated to begin with WrestleMania 42 in April 2026 upon the expiration of WWE's contract with Peacock in March, but as WWE had done some extra events, including each WrestleMania on Peacock since 2021 being two nights, Evolution in July 2025, and making the 2025 SummerSlam two nights, this fulfilled WWE's obligations to Peacock early for the main roster PPV and livestreaming events, allowing them to switch to ESPN sooner; Peacock will still air NXT's livestreaming events until at least March 2026, and will maintain other content, such as Saturday Night's Main Event, for the next several years.
+In addition to airing on traditional pay-per-view worldwide, it was available to livestream on Peacock in the United States, Netflix in most international markets, and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
+This was WWE's last main roster PLE to air on Peacock, as ESPN's direct-to-consumer streaming service began broadcasting these events in the United States starting with Wrestlepalooza on September 20, 2025.
+This changeover had originally been slated to begin with WrestleMania 42 in April 2026 upon the expiration of WWE's contract with Peacock in March, but as WWE had done some extra events, including each WrestleMania on Peacock since 2021 being two nights, Evolution in July 2025, and making the 2025 SummerSlam two nights, this fulfilled WWE's obligations to Peacock early for the main roster PLEs, allowing them to switch to ESPN sooner; Peacock still aired NXT's livestreaming events until March 2026, with some other content, such as Saturday Night's Main Event, remaining on the service for the next several years.